buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 18 meters
 * **Duration**: 10 minutes

 A shimmering, multicolored plane of light forms a vertical opaque wall - up to 27 meters long, 9 meters high, and 2.5 centimeters thick - centered on a point you can see within range.
 Alternatively, you can shape the wall into a sphere up to 9 meters in diameter centered on a point you choose within range.
 The wall remains in place for the duration.
 If you position the wall so that it passes through a space occupied by a creature, the spell fails, and your spellcasting slot is wasted.
 The wall sheds bright light out to a range of 18 meters and dim light for an additional 36 meters.
 You and creatures you designate at the time you cast the spell can pass through and remain near the wall without harm.
 If another creature that can see the wall moves within 6 meters of it or starts its turn there, the creature must succeed on a Fortitude Saving Throw or become blinded for 1 minute.
 The wall consists of seven layers, each with a different color.
-When a creature attempts to reach into or pass through the wall, it does so one layer at a time through all the wall's layers.
-As it passes or reaches through each layer, the creature must make a Reflex Saving Throw or be affected by that layer's properties as described below.
+When a creature attempts to reach into or pass through the wall, it does so one layer at a time through all the wall' \*\*s layers.
+As it passes or reaches through each layer, the creature must make a Reflex Saving Throw or be affected by that layer' \*\*s properties as described below.

 The wall can be destroyed, one layer at a time, in order from red to violet, by means specific to each layer.
 Once a layer is destroyed, it remains so for the duration of the spell.
 A rod of cancellation destroys a prismatic wall, but an antimagic field has no effect on it.

 - *1. Red*.
 The creature takes 10d6 fire damage on a failed save, or half as much damage on a successful one.
-While this layer is in place, nonmagical ranged attacks can't pass through the wall.
+While this layer is in place, nonmagical ranged attacks can' \*\*t pass through the wall.
 The layer can be destroyed by dealing 25 cold damage to it.
 - *2. Orange*.
 The creature takes 10d6 acid damage on a failed save, or half as much damage on a successful one.
-While this layer is in place, magical ranged attacks can't pass through the wall.
+While this layer is in place, magical ranged attacks can' \*\*t pass through the wall.
 The layer is destroyed by a strong wind.
 3. Yellow.
 The creature takes 10d6 lightning damage on a failed save, or half as much damage on a successful one.
 This layer can be destroyed by dealing 60 force damage to it.
 - *4. Green*.
 The creature takes 10d6 poison damage on a failed save, or half as much damage on a successful one.
 A passwall spell, or another spell of equal or greater level that can open a portal on a solid surface, destroys this layer.
 - *5. Blue*.
 The creature takes 10d6 cold damage on a failed save, or half as much damage on a successful one.
 This layer can be destroyed by dealing 25 fire damage to it.
 - *6. Indigo*.
 On a failed save, the creature is restrained.
 It must then make a Fortitude Saving Throw at the start of each of its turns.
 If it successfully saves three times, the spell ends.
 If it fails its save three times, it permanently turns to stone and is subjected to the petrified condition.
-The successes and failures don't need to be consecutive; keep track of both until the creature collects three of a kind.
-While this layer is in place, spells can't be cast through the wall.
+The successes and failures don' \*\*t need to be consecutive; keep track of both until the creature collects three of a kind.
+While this layer is in place, spells can' \*\*t be cast through the wall.
 The layer is destroyed by bright light shed by the daylight spell or a similar spell of equal or higher level.
 - *7. Violet*.
 On a failed save, the creature is blinded.
 It must then make a Will Saving Throw at the start of your next turn.
 A successful save ends the blindness.
-If it fails that save, the creature is transported to another plane of existence of the DM's choosing and is no longer blinded (typically, a creature that is not on its home plane is banished home, while other creatures are usually cast into the Astral or Ethereal Plane).
+If it fails that save, the creature is transported to another plane of existence of the DM' \*\*s choosing and is no longer blinded (typically, a creature that is not on its home plane is banished home, while other creatures are usually cast into the Astral or Ethereal Plane).
 This layer is destroyed by a dispel magic spell or a similar spell of equal or higher level that can end spells and magical effects.

 ### Private Sanctum